embedded-by-n/Pear-Pie/README.md

 # Pear-Pie Design Brief

+'In theory there is no difference between theory and practice.
+In practice, there is.'
+(Don Norman, The Design of Everyday Things, 2018)

 # Acknowledgement
 This project is a culmination of my professional and lived-experience expertise in disability system navigation and a demonstration of the applied technical skills and theoretical knowledge acquired across Semester 1 of the Master of Applied Cybernetics at the Australian National University.